GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/feature_request.md

 - Feature [Monitor]

 ## Further Information
-A clear description of what the feature is and any ideas on how to achive this.
+A clear description of what the feature is and any ideas on how to achieve this.

 ## Further Reading
 Provide any useful documentation or resources that might help.